 Bring your cup of coffee/tea and your Bible.
 We will follow The Story, one section at a time, as it unfolds throughout Scripture.
 Join in anytime, but we officially begin on April 11.
+The New Testament begins in September.
 Come to one or come to all.
-You will receive a reading plan to follow.
+Bring your Bible (any version).
+Reading plan will be provided.

 In the Holy Land